Shopify pre-orders vs Kickstarter

 Customer communication best practices

 Clear communication builds trust and reduces cancellations.
-Our data shows that approximately 5.4% of pre-orders get cancelled on average, with proper communication helping minimize this rate.
+The typical pre-order cancellation rate sits around 5-7%, with proper communication helping minimize this.

 Email communication: Send immediate order confirmations, periodic progress updates (every 2-4 weeks for long lead times), and shipping notifications.
-For charge-later or deposit-balance orders, set up an upcoming charge email to give customers advance notice before their card is charged.
+For charge-later or deposit-balance orders, send an upcoming charge email to give customers advance notice before their card is charged.

 Customer shopping